andrewslotin/keylightctl/README.md

 Usage
 -----

-At the moment, `keylightctl` only supports controlling a single Key Light by setting its brightness and color temperature.
+`keylightctl` performs a discovery to find the first Key Light on your network.
+If you have multiple Key Lights, you can specify the IP addresses of those you want to control as arguments in following format: `<ip:port>`.
+The default port is `9123`.

 The following command would set the brightness to 50% and the color temperature to 4500K:

 ```bash
 keylightctl -b 50 -k 4500